Listen to an audio file of this tool.

 Practice also provides important opportunities to grow self-efficacy — a child’s/teen’s sense that they can do a task successfully.
 This leads to confidence.
 It will also help them understand that mistakes and failures are part of learning.

 - Use “I’d love to see…” statements.
 When a child/teen learns a new ability, they are eager to show it off!
 Give them that chance.
-Say: “I’d love to see you get completely organized and packed up for your school trip.
-Once you’re done, you can lead me through what you have done.”
-This can be used when you are in the routine and need to move on a next step.
+Say, “I’d love to see you get completely organized and packed up for your school trip.
+Once you’re done, you can lead me through what you have prepared.”
+This can be used when you are in the routine and need to move on to the next step.

 - Recognize effort.
-Frequently, we offer feedback on what our children/teens are not doing right, but how often do we recognize when they are working on their behaviors?
-Recognize effort by saying “I notice…” statements like “I notice how you modified your checklist to make things flow more easily – that’s taking responsibility!”
+Frequently, children/teens get feedback on what they are not doing right, but how often do you recognize when they are working on their behaviors?
+Recognize effort by saying “I notice…” statements like, “I notice how you modified your checklist to make things flow more easily — that’s taking responsibility!”

 - Proactively remind.
 Remind in a gentle, non-public way.
 You may whisper in your child’s/teen’s ear, “Remember your checklist?
 You’ve got it!”

-The best way to turnaround a misbehavior is by recognizing when and how your child/teen is making good choices or acts positively in similar circumstances.
+The best way to turn around a misbehavior is by recognizing when and how your child/teen is making good choices or acting positively in similar circumstances.
 They need to learn what to do as well as what not to do.

 Don’t move on or nag.
-Children/Teens often need more time to perform a task sometimes because it’s physically challenging but also, and most especially, because it can be mentally or emotionally challenging (the task, their current developmental needs, and stressors they might be dealing with in their heads).
-Even if we believe the task is simple and doesn’t require much time, be sure to wait long enough for them to show you they are competent.
+Children/Teens often need more time to perform a task sometimes because it’s physically challenging but also, and most especially, because it can be mentally or emotionally challenging.
+Even if you believe the task is simple and doesn’t require much time, be sure to wait long enough for them to show you they are competent.
 Offer a whole day to complete the task and don’t focus on a time of day to complete it if possible.
 Your waiting could make all the difference in whether they are able to do what you need them to do.

 Step 4.
 Support Your Child’s/Teen’s Development and Success

-At this point, you’ve taught your child/teen a new or challenging task, and you are allowing them to practice it so they can learn how to do new tasks well and independently.
+At this point, you are developing routines and allowing your child/teen to practice so they can learn how to stick to the plan of their usual routine and be flexible enough to manage changes.
 Now, you can offer support when it’s needed by reteaching, monitoring, coaching, and, when appropriate, applying logical consequences.
-Parents naturally offer support as they see their child/teen fumble with a situation in which they need help.
+Parents and those in a parenting role naturally offer support as they see their child/teen fumble with a situation in which they need help.
 This is no different.
 But, the challenge of this age range is that they may initiate a fight if they feel you view them as not fully competent.
 Be sure you are empowering them to fully implement a task.
 Be there if they need you but only if they ask for your support.

 - Ask key questions: